DivyaPunniyaraj/PORTFOLIO/README.md

 #With the help of tools like HTML and CSS, I have created an Responsive  Single Page Portfolio.
 I Have structured the content with HTML. styled the application with CSS.
 Added elements for the skills container (cards), buttons, and contact form in html.
 Created a CSS file to style the portfolio elements.

-HTML: To structure the web page and display questions.
+HTML: To structure the web page and display details .

 CSS: To style the web page and make it visually appealing.